-This vehicle had a soft top and was optimistically painted in Australian Army khaki, but the Army went for Land Rovers instead.
+The J20 test vehicle had a soft top and was optimistically painted in Australian Army khaki, but the Army went for Land Rovers instead.

 “Australia is the first right hand drive market to receive the Gladiator, which is a one of a kind lifestyle truck offering an open air experience,” said Guillaume Drelon, director of brand and product strategy.

-The Jeep Gladiator Launch Edition came in a choice of three colours, Diamond Black, Bright White and Firecracker Red, with body colour fenders and body colour hard top; 17-inch mid-gloss-black aluminium wheels; steel front bumper; black leather-trim seats; heated front seats and steering wheel; Trail Rail System; lockable rear under-seat storage bin; roll-up tonneau cover; sprayed bed-liner; auxiliary switch bank with four programmable switches and 240-amp alternator.
+The Jeep Gladiator Launch Edition came in a choice of three colours: Diamond Black, Bright White and Firecracker Red, with body-colour fenders and body-colour hard top; 17-inch mid-gloss-black aluminium wheels; steel front bumper; black leather-trim seats; heated front seats and steering wheel; Trail Rail System; lockable rear under-seat storage bin; roll-up tonneau cover; sprayed bed-liner; auxiliary switch bank with four programmable switches and 240-amp alternator.

 Rubicon-spec’ off-road capability came courtesy of a Rock-Trac 4WD system; heavy duty, third-generation Dana 44 axles with 4.10:1 final drive ratio; Tru-Lock locking differentials and 4:1 transfer case gearing, giving overall reduction in first low of 77.2:1.

 The Rubicon package also included electric front sway-bar disconnect.